 Frequently Asked Questions

-What preserves go best with vermouth?
+Which preserves go best with vermouth?

 Cantabrian anchovies are the classic pairing par excellence with red vermouth.
 Marinated mussels work very well with white vermouth.
-Natural cockles and sardines in olive oil are versatile options that pair with any style of vermouth.
+Natural cockles and sardines in olive oil are versatile options that combine with any style of vermouth.

 Red or white vermouth to accompany preserves?

-How is vermouth served correctly?
+How should vermouth be served correctly?

 Always with ice, in a short glass or wide goblet.
 An orange slice is added for red vermouth or a lemon slice for white.
 Optionally, an olive and a splash of seltzer.
 The ideal temperature is between 6 and 8 °C.